AndresPastrana/pokesearch/README.md

 2. **Favorites List**:
    - Users can save their favorite Pokémon to a personalized list.
-   - View saved favorites on a separate page or section.
+   - View saved favorites on a section.

 3. **Theme Toggling**:
    - Option to switch between **light** and **dark** themes.
    - Provides a more comfortable and user-centric experience, adapting to user preferences.

+4. **Pagination**:
+   - Implemented pagination to manage the display of Pokémon search results.
+   - Enhances user experience by breaking down large sets of data into manageable pages.

-4. **Containerization with Docker**:
+5. **Containerization with Docker**:
    - The application is packaged using **Docker**, allowing easy setup and deployment.
    - Can be run in any Docker-supported environment, ensuring portability and ease of deployment.